Home > Analyses > Basic Materials > Vulcan Materials Company

 Financial Performance & Fundamental Metrics

-I will analyze Vulcan Materials Company’s income statement, key financial ratios, and dividend payout policy to assess its core financial health and shareholder returns.
+I will analyze Vulcan Materials Company’s income statement, key financial ratios, and dividend payout policy to assess its core financial health and shareholder value.

 Income Statement

-The table below presents Vulcan Materials Company’s key income statement figures for fiscal years 2021 through 2025, reflecting revenue and profitability trends.
+The following table presents Vulcan Materials Company’s key income statement figures for the last five fiscal years, highlighting revenue, profitability, and earnings per share trends.

 | 2021 | 2022 | 2023 | 2024 | 2025 | |